Monday, August 28, 2023

 Elderberries

-Gather wild elderberries and make juice by processing the berries (snip large stems off) in a steam juicer.
-Each batch takes about 30 minutes and produces about 2 quarts.
+Gather elderberries and make juice by processing the berries (Snip large stems off.
+The berries, leaves and stems are considered poisonous if RAW.
+Once they are cooked, they are fine.)
+If using a steam juicer, each batch takes about 30 minutes and produces about 2 quarts.
 I sterilize the jars, siphon off the hot juice into quart jars and add hot lids.
 Screw the rings on and set aside the jars.
 Let the berry pulp in the steam basket cool down and then transfer it to a large pan.
 Proceed with your next batch.
 When through with your batches, add all the pulp back into the steam basket and let set over night.
 You should get 1-2 more quarts.
 (If you don't have a steam juicer, then prepare berries by removing large stems.
 Place in large pan, crush.
-Cover with water and simmer 15 minutes.
+Cover with water and simmer at least 15 minutes.
 Strain juice through a jelly bag.)

 I save those quart jars until I have time over the winter to make jelly/syrup.